sricheta92/sp18-202-avengers/Week1Srum.md

 * What I did yesterday - Basic design patterns study.
 * What I will do today - Exploring phaser JS.
 * Blocker - No blocker as of now.

+#### Huy
+* What I did yesterday - Read about NodeJS and Javascript
+* What I will do today - Coded.
+* Blocker - No blocker as of now.